The Living Classroom

 Operation viability is the “make or break” elements to help understand if a Living Classroom is possible.

-- 3. Identify Win-win Opportunities & Define Shared Values
+- 3. Identify Win-Win Opportunities and Develop Shared Values

-3. Identify Win-win Opportunities & Define Shared Values
+3. Identify Win-Win Opportunities and Develop Shared Values

 The Living Classroom offers many opportunities for both a Long-Term Care home and a Post-Secondary Educator.